Hongwei-W/SocialDistribution/README.md

 - Image post
 - Github activity things

-# Completed User Stories
+## Completed User Stories

-- [ ] As an author I want to make public posts.
+- [x] As an author I want to make public posts.
-- [ ] As an author I want to edit public posts.
+- [x] As an author I want to edit public posts.
-- [ ] As an author, posts I create can link to images.
+- [x] As an author, posts I create can link to images. <u>*note: not properly encoded, to fix after submission*</u>
-- [ ] As an author, posts I create can be images.
+- [x] As an author, posts I create can be images.
 - [ ] As a server admin, images can be hosted on my server.
 - [ ] As an author, posts I create can be private to another author
-- [ ] As an author, posts I create can be private to my friends
+- [x] As an author, posts I create can be private to my friends
-- [ ] As an author, I can share other author’s public posts
+- [x] As an author, I can share other author’s public posts
-- [ ] As an author, I can re-share other author’s friend posts to my friends
+- [x] As an author, I can re-share other author’s friend posts to my friends
-- [ ] As an author, posts I make can be in simple plain text
+- [x] As an author, posts I make can be in simple plain text
 - [ ] As an author, posts I make can be in CommonMark
-- [ ] As an author, I want a consistent identity per server
+- [x] As an author, I want a consistent identity per server
-- [ ] As a server admin, I want to host multiple authors on my server
+- [x] As a server admin, I want to host multiple authors on my server
 - [ ] As a server admin, I want to share public images with users on other servers.
-- [ ] As an author, I want to pull in my github activity to my “stream”
+- [x] As an author, I want to pull in my github activity to my “stream”
-- [ ] As an author, I want to post posts to my “stream”
+- [x] As an author, I want to post posts to my “stream”
-- [ ] As an author, I want to delete my own public posts.
+- [x] As an author, I want to delete my own public posts.
-- [ ] As an author, I want to befriend local authors
+- [x] As an author, I want to befriend local authors <u>*note: friend request hasn't support, to fix after submission*</u>
 - [ ] As an author, I want to befriend remote authors
-- [ ] As an author, I want to feel safe about sharing images and posts with my friends – images shared to friends should only be visible to friends. [public images are public]
+- [x] As an author, I want to feel safe about sharing images and posts with my friends – images shared to friends should only be visible to friends. [public images are public]
-- [ ] As an author, when someone sends me a friends only-post I want to see the likes.
+- [x] As an author, when someone sends me a friends only-post I want to see the likes.
 - [ ] As an author, comments on friend posts are private only to me the original author.
-- [ ] As an author, I want un-befriend local and remote authors
+- [x] As an author, I want un-befriend local and remote authors
 - [ ] As an author, I want to be able to use my web-browser to manage my profile
-- [ ] As an author, I want to be able to use my web-browser to manage/author my posts
+- [x] As an author, I want to be able to use my web-browser to manage/author my posts
-- [ ] As a server admin, I want to be able add, modify, and remove authors.
+- [x] As a server admin, I want to be able add, modify, and remove authors.
 - [ ] As a server admin, I want to OPTIONALLY be able allow users to sign up but require my OK to finally be on my server
-- [ ] As a server admin, I don’t want to do heavy setup to get the posts of my author’s friends.
+- [x] As a server admin, I don’t want to do heavy setup to get the posts of my author’s friends.
-- [ ] As a server admin, I want a restful interface for most operations
+- [x] As a server admin, I want a restful interface for most operations *<u>(note: api JSON is not fully formatted)</u>*
-- [ ] As an author, other authors cannot modify my public post
+- [x] As an author, other authors cannot modify my public post
-- [ ] As an author, other authors cannot modify my shared to friends post.
+- [x] As an author, other authors cannot modify my shared to friends post.
-- [ ] As an author, I want to comment on posts that I can access
+- [x] As an author, I want to comment on posts that I can access
-- [ ] As an author, I want to like posts that I can access
+- [x] As an author, I want to like posts that I can access
-- [ ] As an author, my server will know about my friends
+- [x] As an author, my server will know about my friends
-- [ ] As an author, When I befriend someone (they accept my friend request) I follow them, only when the other author befriends me do I count - [ ] As a real friend – a bi-directional follow is a true friend.
+- [x] As an author, When I befriend someone (they accept my friend request) I follow them, only when the other author befriends me do I count as a real friend – a bi-directional follow is a true friend.
 - [ ] As an author, I want to know if I have friend requests.
-- [ ] As an author I should be able to browse the public posts of everyone
+- [x] As an author I should be able to browse the public posts of everyone
 - [ ] As a server admin, I want to be able to add nodes to share with
 - [ ] As a server admin, I want to be able to remove nodes and stop sharing with them.
 - [ ] As a server admin, I can limit nodes connecting to me via authentication.